TigranAgekyan/weather-app/README.md

 ---

-## Screenshots

-> Search a city and get a beautifully animated 5-day forecast at a glance.

----

 ## Features

 - **City Search** — Autocomplete city suggestions powered by the OpenWeatherMap Geocoding API with 500ms debounce to minimize API calls